vinniciusgomes/mybooks-api/README.md

 Welcome to the documentation for the MyBooks API.
 MyBooks is a SaaS project designed to help users organize their personal library.
 This API provides endpoints for managing libraries, books, user profiles, billing, loan status, and reading status.

 ### Authentication
 Authentication is required for most endpoints.
-MyBooks supports email/password authentication and authentication via Google account.
+MyBooks supports magic link authentication and authentication via Google account.

 #### Endpoints:
-- `/login`: Authenticate using email and password.
+- `/auth`: Authenticate using magic link.
-- `/login/google`: Authenticate using Google account.
+- `/auth/google`: Authenticate using Google account
-- `/forgot-password`: Recover password using email.
-- `/register`: Create a new account (requires email, name, and password).

 ### Libraries
 Manage libraries where users can organize their books.